Realtor Receiver services

 Source: Court Order + Texas Property Code § 64.031–64.041

-No. My role is strictly limited to the property sale.
-I am neutral and will not comment on or participate in discussions related to personal, financial, or divorce-related issues.
+No. My role is strictly limited to the sale of the property.
+We are a neutral party who fiduciary is to the court that appoints us.
+Receiverships are not in a regular real estate transactions.
+Keep in mind, this is a court order and we are to adhere to the direction of the court.
+We will not comment on or participate in discussions related to personal, financial, or divorce-related issues.
 Source: Receiver’s Court Order – Scope of Authority

 The court grants receivers legal authority to act with or without party cooperation.
 Refusal to allow access or delays may be reported and result in court sanctions.
 Source: Texas Rule of Civil Procedure 706